andygongyb/SparseTrainTests/README.md

 # Validation for SparseTrain

-This repository contains testers for SparseTrain.
-SparsTrain only support machines with AVX-512 support, such as the Intel Skylake-X generation.
-Please modify the Makefile to suit your environment.
+This repository contains testers for SparseTrain. **SparsTrain only supports machines with AVX-512 support, such as the Intel Skylake-X generation.** Please modify the Makefile to suit your environment.
 Compiling the testers requires SparseTrain and Intel VTune Amplifier being installed.
 You can run the testers with or without VTune.
 After running `make`, you will get 2 executables from each source file.
 The one with `_verify` suffix verifies the output from SparseTrain against a (very slow) reference convolution.
 Because the verification takes very long time, we suggest you only verify with small convolution configureations.
 For example, N=16 C=128 W=7 H=7 K=128 O=1 P=1 R=3 S=3.
 The one with `_noverify` as suffix does not perform such verification.
 The executables to test SparseTrain are:

 ```
 ./fwd_trans_test_verify